How to Shower When You Only Have a Bathtub

 Choosing Your Shower

-You would be much better off with an "Add-a-Shower" Diverter Tub Spout.
+The quickest and most basic way to add a shower is with an "Add-a-Shower" Diverter Tub Spout.
 These replace the existing spout, and allow you to securely connect a showerhead using a hose.
 Select the perfect handshower, then find a bracket and/or wall bar to create a one-of-a-kind shower.
 We also offer complete kits in a variety of styles.

 If an exposed shower appeals to you, you'll want to be sure you can use one before ordering.
 To do so, you'll need to remove your existing tub handle(s) to expose the supply lines, and measure the distance between the centers of each hole (or the centers of each pipe).
 That measurement will determine which valve, if any, will work for you.
 Most of the showers we offer have centers from 3-3/8" to 8".